pmahnke/mahnke-cocktails/recipe/black_manhattan.md

 category: "Rye, Amaro"
 youtube: "YWKJsv8PymI&t=205s"
 excerpt: |
-  Adapted from a recipe created in 2015 by Todd Smith at <b>Bourbon &amp; Branch</b> in San Francisco, USA.
+  Adapted from a recipe created in 2015 by Todd Smith at <strong>Bourbon &amp; Branch</strong> in San Francisco, USA.
 ---

 ### Ingredients